20+ Midwest Fall Break Trips for Families Worth the Drive

 4900 Six Flags Rd, Eureka, MO 63025

-Like Six Flags Great America, Six Flags St Louis offers 2 separate Halloween Events.
+Like Six Flags Great America, Six Flags St Louis offers two separate Halloween Events.
 Kids Boo Fest, a family-friendly event during the day, includes kid-friendly rides, a trick-or-treat trail, and a pirate trail.
-Fright Fest begins in the early evening and is for a mature audience with events that features haunted houses, scare zones, and experiencing thrill rides at night.
+Fright Fest begins in the early evening and is for a mature audience with events that feature haunted houses, scare zones, and thrill rides at night.

 St. Louis Zoo’s Boo at the Zoo

-The St. Louis Zoo offers Boo at the Zoo – Forest Park Forever from October 14-30.
+The St. Louis Zoo offers Boo at the Zoo from October 16 – 30.
 While it doesn’t have a trick-or-treat event, the Zoo will have Halloween-themed decorations like Haunted Harvest, Fragile Forest, and a giant cauldron, as well as returning favorites like the Monster Mash, Skeleton Soiree, and Pirate Pointe.
-Ticket prices range from $9-11 for ages 2+ depending on what day you attend.
+Ticket prices vary for ages 2+, depending on what day you attend.
 Anyone under the age of 2 is free.

 Planning to spend fall break a little closer to home?
-Our calendar is packed full of events your family will love!
+Our calendar is packed full of events your family will love and even more fall break ideas!